excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 });
 ```

 What's breakout without the ball?
-To make the ball bounce, Excalibur comes prebuilt with an "elastic" collision type the does naive elastic collisions, which is sufficient for breakout.
+To make the ball bounce, Excalibur comes prebuilt with an "elastic" collision type that does naive elastic collisions, which is sufficient for breakout.

 ```javascript
 // Create a "ball"